QuantConnect/Documentation/03-Algorithm-Reference/12-historical-data.rst

 With the QuantConnect History API, you can request history for all active securities in your universe.
 The parameters are very similar to other history methods, but the return type is an array of ``Slice`` objects.
 This has the same properties as the OnData() Slice object.

-The `Slice <https://www.quantconnect.com/docs/algorithm-reference/handling-data#Handling-Data-Time-Slices>`_ object holds all of the results in a sorted enumerable collection you can iterate over with a foreach loop.
+The :ref:`Slice <algorithm-reference-handling-data-time-slices>` object holds all of the results in a sorted enumerable collection you can iterate over with a foreach loop.

 .. tabs::